ietf-rats-wg/eat/draft-ietf-rats-eat.md

 JSON should be encoded per {{RFC8610}}, Appendix E. In addition, the following CDDL types are encoded in JSON as follows:

-* bstr -- MUST be base64url encoded
+* bstr -- MUST be base64url-encoded
 * time -- MUST be encoded as NumericDate as described in Section 2 of {{RFC7519}}.
 * string-or-uri -- MUST be encoded as StringOrURI as described in Section 2 of {{RFC7519}}.
 * uri -- MUST be a URI {{RFC3986}}.